 FACULTY: Anderson, Briggs, Dooley, Kitzenberg, Lawson, Olson, Sibla (Program Director), Schroeder, Varland (Academic Fieldwork Coordinator)

-The Doctor of Occupational Therapy degree is designed to prepare competent, caring, ethical, compassionate, and caring occupational therapists who serve the diverse health care needs of society in accordance with the Benedictine values.
-The professional curriculum consists of unique learning experiences and opportunities within a supportive health care community, including an optional service-learning experience.
+The Master of Science in Occupational Therapy degree is designed to prepare competent, caring, ethical, compassionate, and caring occupational therapists who serve the diverse healthcare needs of society in accordance with the Benedictine values.
+The professional curriculum consists of unique learning experiences and opportunities within a supportive healthcare community, including an optional service-learning experience.
 Students engage in learning through traditional educational strategies, as well as service learning and problem based learning experiences.
 A group research project which is mentored by an occupational therapy faculty member culminates witha platform and poster presentation, and a paper in manuscript form.
 Fieldwork experiences are completed at a large variety of diverse setting throughout the US.
 The experienced faculty represent numerous areas of practice.
 Their mission is to teach students to think critically, solve problems, and express themselves clearly.
 Upon completing a degree in OT at the University of Mary, graduates will have the skills and training necessary to practice in a variety of professional roles and settings, including to under-served and diverse populations.

 The Doctor of Occupational Therapy Program at the University of Mary prepares competent occupational therapists who are leaders in service through evidence-based practice, advocacy, lifelong learning and scholarship.
 Graduates have adept knowledge of humans as occupational beings, critical thinking, therapeutic use of self, and leadership to effect change.
 Rooted in Christian, Catholic, and Benedictine values, graduates uphold ethical standards, values, and attitudes of the occupational therapy profession.